ucsb-cs48/w20/_lab/lab05.md

 * Someone from team B to take notes on the Slack
 * The mentor for team B.

-1. Start by making sure that you and your helper from team A are added to the slack for team B.
+1. Start by making sure that you and your helper from team A are added to the slack for team B. Also, the lead reviewer will have to be (at least temporarily) added to the repo, if it is private (for Steps 4 and 5 below).

 2. On the slack, make a note of everyone present at the review from both teams.
 Any members of team B that are missing hopefully are missing because they are engaged in the review  of another group's product.